Higher algebraic structures in Hamiltonian Floer theory: Cohomology F-manifolds

 \begin{proof} The corresponding $(1,3)$-tensor field $\alpha$ is again defined by counting certain submoduli spaces $\IM^{\gamma^+}_{\gamma_0,\gamma_1,\gamma_2}(\Gamma)\subset\IM^{\gamma^+}_2(\gamma_0,\gamma_1,\gamma_2,\Gamma)$ of Floer solutions, Here $\IM^{\gamma^+}_{\gamma_0,\gamma_1,\gamma_2}(\Gamma)$ denotes the moduli space of $\tilde{J}$-holomorphic curves equipped with \emph{two} constrained additional marked points $z^*_1,z^*_2$, which are required to get mapped to zero under $h_2$.
 Here the position of the first additional marked point $z_1^*$ is fixed by the punctures corresponding to the orbits $\gamma_0$, $\gamma_1$ and $\gamma^+$, whereas the second additional marked point $z_2^*$ is fixed by the punctures corresponding to the orbits $\gamma_0$, $\gamma_2$ and $\gamma^+$. \\

-Now observe that the codimension-one boundary of the moduli space $\IM^{\gamma^+}_2(\gamma_0,\gamma_1,\gamma_2,\Gamma)$ consists of components of the form and as well as of components of the form and Note that the difference between the first and the second case lies in the fact that in the first case the first marked point lies in the upper component (and the second marked point on the lower component), while in the second case the second marked points sits on the upper component (and the first marked point on the lower component).
-While in the third case it follows that we only need to consider those components where $\Gamma'$ contains $\gamma_0$, or $\gamma_1$ and $\gamma_2$, in the fourth case we only need to consider those components where $\Gamma''$ contains $\gamma_0$, $\gamma_1$ and $\gamma_2$.
-On the other hand, in the first case it follows that we only need to consider the case when $\Gamma'$ contains $\gamma_1$ (and hence $\Gamma''$ contains $\gamma_0$ and $\gamma_2$), while in the second case we need that $\Gamma'$ contains $\gamma_2$ (and hence $\Gamma''$ contains $\gamma_0$ and $\gamma_1$). \\
+Now observe that the codimension-one boundary of the moduli space $\IM^{\gamma^+}_2(\gamma_0,\gamma_1,\gamma_2,\Gamma)$ consists of components of the form and as well as of components of the form and Note that the difference between boundary components of type $(1)$ and those of type $(2)$ lies in the fact that in $(1)$ the first marked point lies in the upper component (and the second marked point on the lower component), while in $(2)$ the second marked points sits on the upper component (and the first marked point on the lower component).
+While in $(3)$ it follows that we only need to consider those components where $\Gamma'$ contains $\gamma_0$, or $\gamma_1$ and $\gamma_2$, in $(4)$ we only need to consider those components where $\Gamma''$ contains $\gamma_0$, $\gamma_1$ and $\gamma_2$.
+On the other hand, in $(1)$ it follows that we only need to consider the case when $\Gamma'$ contains $\gamma_1$ (and hence $\Gamma''$ contains $\gamma_0$ and $\gamma_2$), while in $(2)$ we need that $\Gamma'$ contains $\gamma_2$ (and hence $\Gamma''$ contains $\gamma_0$ and $\gamma_1$). \\

-While in the third and in the fourth case we are again dealing with moduli spaces with two additional marked points, note that in the first and in the second case we are dealing with moduli spaces with one additional marked point.
-Arguing as in the proof of the proposition 4.1, it then follows that by counting the holomorphic curves in codimension-one boundary of each moduli space $\IM^{\gamma^+}_{\gamma_0,\gamma_1,\gamma_2}(\Gamma)$, we obtain the master equation of the statement.
-Indeed, while the boundary components of the first and of the second type lead to the appearance of $\tilde{\star}_{10,2}$ and $\tilde{\star}_{1,02}$, the remaining boundary components of the third and the fourth type show that associativity does not hold on the chain level but only up to the exact term $\LL_{\tilde{X}}\alpha$. \end{proof}
+While for boundary components of type $(3)$ and $(4)$ we are again dealing with moduli spaces with two additional marked points, note that in $(1)$ and $(2)$ we are dealing with moduli spaces with one additional marked point.
+Arguing as in the proof of the proposition \ref{master}, it then follows that by counting the holomorphic curves in codimension-one boundary of each moduli space $\IM^{\gamma^+}_{\gamma_0,\gamma_1,\gamma_2}(\Gamma)$, we obtain the master equation of the statement.
+Indeed, while the boundary components of type $(1)$ and $(2)$ lead to the appearance of $\tilde{\star}_{10,2}$ and $\tilde{\star}_{1,02}$, the remaining boundary components of the type $(3)$ and $(4)$ show that associativity does not hold on the chain level but only up to the exact term $\LL_{\tilde{X}}\alpha$. \end{proof}